hexafin/splash/src/firestore/README.md

     - this person must have payment permissions. if someone else suggested the transaction, this reference is to the person that approved the suggested transaction
 - `acceptor_wallet`
+    - *not defined unless transaction is completed*
     - reference to wallet that accepted the transaction
 - `acceptor_person`
+    - *not defined unless transaction is completed*
     - reference to person that accepted the transaction on behalf of the acceptor wallet
 - `fiat`
     - values